tantaman/strut/README.md

 ### Preview ###

-A github hosted preview is available at (Firefox, Chrome and Safari only): http://tantaman.github.com/Strut/web/index.html
+A github hosted preview is available at: http://tantaman.github.com/Strut/web/index.html (Firefox, Chrome and Safari only)

 The preview currently points to the development version of Strut.